18 Famous Websites with Popups (And Why You Should Use Them Too)

 2. Beis Travel

 When you’re generating leads with a website popup, you want to make sure you highlight your lead magnet, but you should also show off your products and brand voice.
-That’s exactly what Beis travel does in this great example with simple copy and nice product photography.
+That’s exactly what Beis Travel does in this great example with a simple copy and nice product photography.

 Lightbox popups like this one provide attractive visual contrast from the base layer of your website, helping ensure that visitors will pay attention to the offer.